vuthibichngoc/workshop_awsfcj_2024/content/5-Portfwd/_index.md

 ![4](https://vuthibichngoc.github.io/workshop_awsfcj_2024/images/5.fwd/5.1.7.png)

 {{% notice info %}}

-Once completed, the data will be updated and automatically sent to **DynamoDB, S3, and Snowflake** daily.
-Each day, you can check the newly updated stock information.
+Once completed, the data will be updated and stored continuously on a daily basis.
 {{% /notice %}}